 MATH 324.
 Methods of Teaching Mathematics.
-Theories and methods for teaching mathematics at the middle school or secondary level.
+Theories and methods for teaching mathematics at the secondary level.
 Topics include cooperative learning, classroom management, and creative teaching ideas.
 Consideration of current math technology and curriculum standards.
 Required of mathematics majors in WheTEP, prior to student teaching.
 Prerequisite: Acceptance to WheTEP.
 (2).

 MATH 394.
 Seminar.
 Study of a topic of mathematics not covered in the other courses.
 May be retaken when different topics are offered.
 Prerequisite: consent of instructor.
 Offered on demand.
 Last offering was topology.
 (2)

 MATH 451.
 Analysis II.
-Study of topics from real and complex analysis.
+Study of topics from real analysis.
 Prerequisite: MATH 351.
 Alternate years.
-Offered 2012-13.
 (2 or 4)

 The curriculum in computer science presents the fundamentals of computation—the science underlying the computing technologies that have become so pervasive in contemporary society.
 This foundation better prepares one to make choices about how those technologies can and should be applied, at the organizational and societal levels, as well as individually.
 The deeper study required of a computer science major provides experience in the discipline's methods of analysis and problem-solving.
 Furthermore, experimental work throughout the curriculum allows majors to develop skills in the design, analysis, and development of software systems, and so provides excellent preparation for a computing-related career, as well as for graduate study in computer science or engineering.